KomacloS/BOM_DM/README.md

 Steps:

+1. Each pane now shows a header so you always know where you are.
-1. Create a customer, project and assembly using the forms on the left.
+2. Create a customer, project and assembly using the forms on the left or the **New Project (Workflow)** button for a guided wizard.
-2. Select an assembly and upload a BOM CSV.
+3. Select an assembly and upload a BOM CSV.
-3. Review the import report, BOM items and any tasks created for unknown parts.
+4. Review the import report, BOM items and any tasks created for unknown parts.

 ## Debug GUI